mathewpeedikayil/parkinson-disease-prediction/README.md

-# Parkinson Disease Prediction 🧠
+# Parkinson's Disease Prediction 🧠
 This project utilises xgboost classifier to classify if a person has parkinson's disease or not.

 ## Program Execution